markushinz/socket-gateway/README.md

 Now, all requests that are allowed by `targets.yaml` having the request header "host" set to "socket.gateway" get proxied to "my.private.api".

+You can also specify the file contents or alternative file locations using environment variables such as "SG_INNER_LAYER_KEY",  "SG_SERVER_CERT", "SG_OUTER_LAYER_CERT_PATH", "SG_TARGETS_PATH", ....

 ### Inner Layer

-The inner layer requires an environment variable "OUTER_LAYER"=dns.outer.layer:port.
+The inner layer requires an environment variable "SG_OUTER_LAYER=dns.outer.layer:port".
 Certificate files must be placed in the `./config/` directory.

 Put files `innerLayer.crt`, `innerLayer.key`, and `outerLayer.crt` into `./config/`.
 The certificate is used for TLS connections from/to the outer layer.

 *Optional*: Provide an environment variable `NODE_EXTRA_CA_CERTS` to extend the well known "root" CAs for your private APIs.

-Finally, set the URL of the outer layer as an environment variable `OUTER_LAYER`.
+You can also specify the file contents or alternative file locations using environment variables such as "SG_INNER_LAYER_KEY",  "SG_SERVER_CERT", "SG_OUTER_LAYER_CERT_PATH", ....

 ## Gateway